thepinkmile/MediaFinder/README.md

 dotnet new keboo.wpf
 ```

+# Versions
+- v0.1 [PRIVATE BUILD] - commit:
+- v0.2 [PRIVATE BUILD] - commit:
+- v0.3 [TBD]

 # ToDos
+- v0.3
   - Separate DAL model types from use in UI/App code
   - Add Model type mappers
   - Check ProgressOverlay functionality
   - Add Tests
   - Fix bug where navigation sometimes doesn't automatically move to next page
   - Check issues with DataGrid virtualization in Drawer content with scroll bars
+- v0.4
   - Simplify logic for discovery services so type is created at start and just updated
     - Fix issue where MediaType is not discovered correctly (Video trumps Image)
     - Enables use of actual type instead of converting to and from strings (current Dictionary implementation)
   - Fix namespaces (due to moving code into separate assemblies)
   - Reintroduce details of archives located and extracted
   - Add parent mapping of files that came from an archive to the archive file
-- Add Discovery state tracking
+- v1.0
+  - Create proper App Icon
+  - Generate Documentation
+  - Create App installer (possibly wix v4???)
+- v2.0
   - Add Discovery state persistence
   - Add Discovery state loading
     - Load saved state
     - Verify discovered files still exist
     - Verify hashes of file as the same
     - If different, allow re-discovery of changed items
     - Allow discovery of new items
   - Add feature to compare discovery runs (diff style)
+  - Add feature to filter by diff of previous run